top of page

 A really useful Government guide to what can and can’t be done using permitted development rights is available here.

-Even if you know your works are PD, would strongly advise that you seek formal confirmation from your Council that the changes you want to make are permitted development before you do any building works.
+Even if you know your works are PD, we would strongly advise that you seek formal confirmation from your Council that the changes you want to make are permitted development before you do any building works.
+You do this by submitting a Certificate of Lawful Proposed Use or Development (CLPUD) to your Council.

 This paperwork is the only legal confirmation available to prove that planning permission isn’t required.
 You will need this if you wish to sell your property in the future.